Dromadon/bailiff/README.md

 - Last action date (if exists, otherwise it is the launch date)
 - Region (obviously)

 Based on this information, it classifies the instances in different categories according to which rules they follow correctly.
 Then it prints this in sweet nice tables in a Slack channel.

 Everything is configurable through environment vars (cloud native, mate!):
-- Log path
 - Credentials for AWS
 - Credential for Slack
 - Threshold for inactivity

+### Askbob
+Askbob is our internal people reference.
+It exposes an API that bailiff uses to gather the emails of people based on their trigram.
+Therefore, we will be able in a near future to link this with the slack users, and ping them with direct notification hopefully.
+This part of the code is not linked to the execution right now, but already well-covered with tests.
+We may get some more soon once I have made a choice for mocking/patching with pytest.
+Stay tuned.

 ## Tests
 I tested what could be tested, so mainly the logic and not the printing stuff.
 All done with PyTest : `python -m pytest tests/` to run the tests, or `pytest` if you have the current dir in your python path.